 For example, the Log4j vulnerability caused a massive security crisis worldwide when it was discovered in December 2021.
 Log4j, a popular open-source Apache logging framework, is widely used in enterprise and web applications.

-“Supply chain security is a high priority because open-source and commercial components can have a lot of vulnerabilities in them,” says Carol Lee, director of the NSA’s Center for Assured Software.
+“Supply chain security is a high priority because – as you’ve seen in the latest published attacks of Log4j and SolarWinds – open-source and commercial components can include substantial and far-reaching vulnerabilities,” says Carol Lee, director of the NSA’s Center for Assured Software.

 The software supply chain encompasses everything needed to produce software, from custom code, open-source software and cloud services to developers and DevOps teams.
 So, the supply chain not only includes the finished product, but also components developed elsewhere.